 Allow yourself to enjoy life while being mindful of spending and splurging.
 It is okay to spend money because that’s why it exists.
 However, ensure you have added to priorities first.
 Saving and investments should come before eating out, shopping, and expensive travel.
 Find deals for dining such as restaurant week.
 Use bargain sites for experiences and excursions.
 Maximize the use of coupons, rewards, and sales to reduce spending.

 Try to avoid expensive purchases while in desperation.
 For example, don’t wait to buy a car until you need one right that second.
 You will be more prone to make a bad deal or pay more than you want.
 Everything is negotiable or found elsewhere.
 Don’t take an uncomfortable offer for a house, appliance, cellular phone, television, or other major purchase.
 Salespeople can be aggressive, but the ball is in your court.
 Research what you want and what you’re willing to spend.
 Once you have set your budget, stick to it.
 Don’t be afraid to walk away.

 Finally, more money won’t make you better at managing it.
 Learn to budget and save at all income levels.
 Building good habits earlier will save thousands of dollars later.
 Once you find a system that works for you, stick with it, and update as necessary.

 A great way to crush your financial goals is by using an app that manages your finances for you.
-Empower is an award-winning mobile app that is perfect for people who want a complete personal finance solution all in one place.
-Empower combines automated saving with customizable budgeting and spend tracking, and even personalized financial coaching.
+Digit is an award-winning mobile app that is perfect for people who want a complete personal finance solution all in one place.
+Digit combines automated saving with customizable budgeting and spend tracking.
 I wish I had this app when I was younger as this would have greatly helped my overall financial health.